skrapkam/samchang/src/projects/your-work/index.md

 ## Avatars

-We added designer avatars to each listing item in order to help clients quickly recognize who’s working on their project.
-This is especially useful for the clients who expressed frustration with finding designers that they’ve worked with.
+We added designer avatars to each listing item in order to help clients quickly recognize who's working on their project.
+This is especially useful for the clients who expressed frustration with finding designers that they've worked with.

 ![Your Work](./images/img_yourwork_avatars.png "Shipped avatar permutations")

-Since multiple designers are in a contest, we thought that showing clients multiple avatars would help them not only quickly see who’s in their contests, but also distinguish contests from direct work (direct work items only show 1 avatar).
+Since multiple designers are in a contest, we thought that showing clients multiple avatars would help them not only quickly see who's in their contests, but also distinguish contests from direct work (direct work items only show 1 avatar).
 I explored a couple of ideas for how we can display these avatars as well the number of entries and designers.

 ![Your Work](./images/img_yourwork_avatars-iterations.png "A few early explorations")